datastructures-js/linked-list/DoublyLinkedList.md

 const doublyLinkedList = new DoublyLinkedList<number>();
 ```

-you can also extends DoublyLinkedListNode (in JS & TS) to use as the list type
+you can also extend DoublyLinkedListNode (in JS & TS) to use as the list node type

 ```js
 class Point extends DoublyLinkedListNode {